KimKaiv/starter-hugo-research-group/content/challenge/Data-gaps/index.md

 Data gaps are particularly substantial and pressing for _forward-looking_ risk information.

-And where forward-looking information exists, it is largely based on (i) announced intentions, or (b) scenarios for which there currently exists no relative likelihood information.
+And where forward-looking information exists, it is largely based on (i) announced intentions, or (b) scenarios for which relative likelihood information currently does not exist.
+Moreover, numerous organizations have created their own scenario sets.
+Users of forward-looking information do not know how to evaluate the range of different scenarios, and which scenarios should be given more attention, and which less attention.

 <br>